WGLab/QuantitativeGenomics2022/README.md

 ![image](https://user-images.githubusercontent.com/11565618/172929341-5805d87c-21b6-4fbf-9be6-f7c1a6bc82c8.JPG)

+[HPO_terms.txt]

-Alternatively, you can also submit the HPO terms from example/ANKRD11.txt manually using the tab HPO IDs (they are already the default terms in the website so you can just click Search on that tab).
+Alternatively, you can also submit [this list of HPO terms](https://github.com/WGLab/QuantitativeGenomics2022/files/8873426/HPO_terms.txt) manually using the tab HPO IDs (they are already the default terms in the website so you can just click Search on that tab).

 ### 6. Summary of the phenotype analysis exercises